Using the Wii Guitar Hero III with a PC¶

 Playing the game¶

-The video below shows myself using my Wii Guitar Hero III Guitar with the PC version.
+The video below shows myself using my Wii Guitar Hero III Guitar with the PC version under Windows XP (note: this guide has been updated for Windows 10).
 In the video you will see the whammy and star power features in action.

 Setting-Up Guitar Hero World Tour¶